gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 - Long Orange Lines: Local branches

 <div class='callout callout--basic'>
     <p>Note: We would love to hear your feedback regarding the Minimap.
-Please share it on the [GitHub Discussion board](https://github.com/gitkraken/vscode-gitlens/discussions/2477#discussion-4807133).</p>
+Please share it on the <a href='https://github.com/gitkraken/vscode-gitlens/discussions/2477#discussion-4807133' target='_blank'>GitHub Discussion board</a>.</p>
 </div>

 ### Deep Linking

 Deep Links are links that can be used to open up a ref within the Commit Graph of GitLens.
 This provides the ability to easily share specific remote repositories, commits, branches, and tags.
-To generate a deep link right-click the desired ref, hover over _Share_ and select _Copy Link to <ref>_.
+To generate a deep link right-click the desired ref, hover over _Share_ and select _Copy Link to \<ref\>_.

 <img src="/wp-content/uploads/gl-deep-link.png" class="img-bordered img-responsive center">